fulin426/city-discover-api-capstone/readme.md

 You can access a working prototype of the app here: (https://fulin426.github.io/city-discover-api-capstone)

 ## Functionality
-The app's functionality includes: Type in city of interest for recommendations.
-Tab through foods, sights, and shops.
-Return current weather information.
+The app's functionality includes: generates recommendations based on city location, tabs through three different categories, and returns current weather conditons.

 ## Technology